PROJECT MINDING MADNESS

 Sharon is the Events Coordinator at Beautiful Minds and has organised many events, such as: high teas, gala dinners and ‘Waratah Day’ (where every year 5,000 waratah plants are sold throughout SWS in one day during mental health month in October).

-Project Minding Madness is based on face-to-face testimonies and a series of grass-roots workshops.
+Project Minding Madness is based on face-to-face interviews and a series of grass-roots workshops.

 This project is being developed in collaboration with communities, health services and sponsored by Beautiful Minds.